 To pair with your pizza, be sure to try some of the local craft beer from Jasper Brewing Co.
 Or, if you’re a cocktail lover, try some of their signature drinks, such as the Spirit Island Ice Tea or Mexican Mule.
 With those mountain views, the cocktails are even more enjoyable!

-If you’re traveling to Jasper on a budget, be sure to visit Jasper Pizza Place on Tuesdays when they offer 2 for 1 pizza!
-That means two delicious 10″ pizzas for under $25!
+If you’re traveling to Jasper on a budget, be sure to visit Jasper Pizza Place on Tuesdays when they offer 2-for-1 pizza!
+That means two delicious 10″ pizzas for under $25 CAD!

 Jasper Pizza Place is a staple on every visit to Jasper we make.
 Will it be yours?

 Related Read: While in town, be sure to make the trip out to Spirit Island!

 2. Fiddle River Restaurant

 - Type of food: Seafood, wild game

 - Average cost per meal: $32 CAD